 It is also used to make capacitors in an integrated environment: metal plates are made with polysilicon, while silicon oxide makes the dielectric interposed between the plates.

-For electronic applications, polycrystalline silicon can be obtained with less sophisticated and less expensive techniques than those required for silicon deposition, such as chemical vapor deposition (CVD).
+It can be obtained with less sophisticated and less expensive techniques than those required for silicone depositions in electronics.
 Polycrystalline silicon can also be obtained during silicon manufacturing processes.

 Polycrystalline Photovoltaic Panels

-These solar cells are manufactured by recycling discarded electronic components, that is, the so-called "silicon remnants", which are remelted to obtain a compact crystalline composition.
+These solar cells are manufactured by recycling discarded electronic components: the so-called "silicon scraps,” which are remelted to obtain a compact crystalline composition.

-Then a loaf of approximately 150-200 kg which is then cut vertically into parallelepiped ingots.
-With another cut, this time horizontal, cuts of a thickness similar to the single glass wafers are obtained.
-Also in this case, the wafers are cleaned with a soda connection, and then they are doped with phosphorus for the realization of the PN junctions,
+Then a loaf of approximately 150-200 kg is obtained which is then cut vertically into parallelepiped ingots.
+This time horizontal, with another cut, cuts of a thickness similar to single crystal wafers are obtained.
+In this case, the wafers are cleaned with a soda connection, and then doped with phosphorus for the realization of the PN junctions.

-From the seed perpendicular to the generatrix, compact crystallites sprout in the form of short needles, with a cross section of less than 1 mm.
-With a high sedimentation rate, polysilicon grains often begin to grow dendritically (like "popcorn"), during an emergency process, the dendrites can even crust flakes.
-The quality and purity of this polysilicon is usually lower.
+From the seed perpendicular to the generatrix, compact crystallites in the form of short needles sprout, with a cross-section of less than 1 mm.
+With a high sedimentation rate, polysilicon grains often begin to grow dendritically.
+During the process, the dendrites can even form scaly scabs.